aikarimov/ODERECON/README.md

     Y(i,:) = y(id,:);
 end
 ```
-After that, we obtain the Lorenz equations from these 19 points using ABM_LSM_Optim.
+After that, we obtain the Lorenz equations from these $N$ toy data points using ABM_LSM_Optim.
 First, we use a function `PolyRegression` to obtain two cell arrays $T$ and $H$, containing all necessary information about the reconstructed system (see the section [Algorithm](https://github.com/aikarimov/ABM_LSM_Optim/tree/main#algorithm) for details):

 ```matlab
 dmax = 2; % maximum power of the monomial